conrad-lax/testathon/kintsugi.md

 - User behavior logs (clicks, drop-off points)
 - Front-end console error count

-> Goal: Identify surface-level bugs.
+> Goal: Identify and standardize what files/objects to observe for N, T, S, U, and what tool will be used to observe them

 ---